ga-dc/wdi7_quiz10/readme.md

 @artist.save!
 ```

 Both instances will save a record.
-The second version with the added ensures that the app will throw an error if a validation fails.
+The second version with the added bang ensures that the app will throw an error if a validation fails.
 Without the bang, it fails silently meaning I wouldn't know if the validation failed without checking.

 ## Question 10